lubuntu-team/manual/source/E/live_session.rst

-Appendix E live session
+Appendix E Live Session
 =======================

-A live session is running you computer off of bootable media that also contains the installer.
+It is possible to use Lubuntu without installing it.
+In a live session yoru computer is running off a bootable media (USB, CD, or DVD).
+The session can also be used to install Lubuntu.

 Reasons for using live session:
-- Hardware testing
+- Hardware testing and trouble shooting.
-- Install broke.
+- OS testing.
+- Fixing broken installs.
-- Carrying something lighter than laptop to use on a friends computer
+- Carrying something lighter than laptop to use on a friends computer.
+- Backing up files

-A live session does have some quirks.
-If your computer turns on and won't boot you can run the live session.
-You could then mount the disk currently on the drive and backup all of your pictures or send an email.
+A good example of when you would use a live session is if your computer turns on and won't boot, you can run the live session.
+You could then mount the disk and backup all of your pictures or send an email.
 If your hardrive or ssd is no longer working you can boot a live session and then order replacment parts.
 You also can feel free to try different things out in a live session.

 .. warning::
  In a live session anything you do not save to external media or a mounted drive specifically will be lost when you power off your machine.